DCotterill/halixia-hugo/content/ma/diabetes-awareness-128.md

 layout: static
 ---

-All you need to know about diabetes
+All you need to know about diabetes.

 Diabetes can be a lifelong condition that causes your blood sugar levels to become too high.
 There are two types of diabetes and you can reduce the risk of type 2 diabetes with simple lifestyle changes.